-Tsuyoshi Sueyoshi commands respect for the depth of his expertise in patent litigation and licensing matters.
+Tsuyoshi Sueyoshi is a seasoned life sciences expert known for his strong expertise in patent litigation and licensing.

 Tsuyoshi Sueyoshi is a partner of Yuasa and Hara in Tokyo.
-Dr Sueyoshi is well grounded in science and technology and has experience in R&D of private businesses.
-His practice covers intellectual property and business transactions, especially patent litigation and licensing, as well as invalidation proceedings both in low molecular compounds and biologics, technology-related disputes and negotiations, and pharmaceutical regulations for OTC/prescription drugs.
+Dr Sueyoshi is well grounded in science and technology, and has experience in R&D of private businesses.
+His practice covers intellectual property and business transactions, especially patent litigation and licensing, as well as invalidation proceedings in low molecular compounds and biologics; technology-related disputes and negotiations; and pharmaceutical regulations for OTC/prescription drugs.

-Dr Sueyoshi has handled cases in various industries including pharmaceuticals; biotechnology; research instruments in life sciences; microbial process, consumer products such as toiletry products; performance chemicals; chemical engineering; production process of chemicals; semiconductors;, liquid crystals, telecommunications and software.
+Dr Sueyoshi has handled cases in various industries including pharmaceuticals; biotechnology; research instruments in life sciences; microbial process; performance chemicals and materials; chemical engineering; production process of chemicals; semiconductors and electronic devices; liquid crystals; telecommunications; and software.